prebid/prebid-server/docs/endpoints/openrtb2/auction.md

 ```

 For all intents and purposes, the alias will be treated as another Bidder.
 This new Bidder will behave exactly
-like the original, except that the Response will contain seprate SeatBids, and any Targeting keys
+like the original, except that the Response will contain separate SeatBids, and any Targeting keys
 will be formed using the alias' name.

 If an alias overlaps with a core Bidder's name, then the alias will take precedence.